AlaaAyesh/roome-app/README.md

 Roome offers the following features:

-- Clean architecture: The app follows the principles of clean architecture, which promotes separation of concerns and maintainability.
+- `Clean architecture`: The app follows the principles of clean architecture, which promotes separation of concerns and maintainability.
-- Cubit state management: Roome utilizes Cubit as a state management solution to efficiently handle and update the UI based on the app's internal state.
+- `Cubit state management`: Roome utilizes Cubit as a state management solution to efficiently handle and update the UI based on the app's internal state.
-- Local notifications: Users receive notifications for important updates, such as booking confirmations or reminders for upcoming reservations.
+- `Local notifications`: Users receive notifications for important updates, such as booking confirmations or reminders for upcoming reservations.
-- OpenStreetMap integration: The app integrates with OpenStreetMap to help users explore their location and discover nearby hotels.
+- `OpenStreetMap integration`: The app integrates with OpenStreetMap to help users explore their location and discover nearby hotels.
-- Dark mode: Roome offers a visually pleasing dark mode option for users who prefer a darker interface.
+- `Dark mode`: Roome offers a visually pleasing dark mode option for users who prefer a darker interface.
-- Hotel details: Users can explore detailed information about each hotel, including amenities, services, pricing, and availability.
+- `Hotel details`: Users can explore detailed information about each hotel, including amenities, services, pricing, and availability.
-- Favorites: Roome allows users to add hotels to their favorites list for easy access and quick booking.
+- `Favorites`: Roome allows users to add hotels to their favorites list for easy access and quick booking.

 ## Contributing